PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 15:43:42
+Last updated: 2024-04-02 15:44:57
-Random Quote: Humanity is acquiring all the right technology for all the wrong reasons. - Buckminster Fuller
+Random Quote: A fine quotation is a diamond on the finger of a man of wit, and a pebble in the hand of a fool. - Joseph Roux